Tahmasp I: Legacy

+European perception

 Tahmasp I made little impression on Western historians, who often compared him with his father.
 He is portrayed as a "miser" and a "religious bigot".
 He was accused of never leaving the harem and it was said that he divided his time between sexual liaisons with his favourites and foretelling the future.
 This characterisation has made an obscure figure out of Tahmasp as a king and a person.
 However, there are several instances recorded by the contemporary historians which denoted the more favourable sides of the shah's character: the fact that, despite his greed, piety led him to forgo taxes of about 30,000 tomans because collecting them would offend the religious law; his speech to the envoys of Suleiman the Magnificent, who had come to collect the fugitive Şehzade Bayezid, showed his political skill; he patronised the arts and had a highly cultured mind.

 According to Colin P. Mitchell, it is an achievement that he was able to not only maintain his father's empire from dissolution but also expanded it whilst being contemporaneous with Suleiman the Magnificent, the most successful Ottoman sultan.
 It was during Tahmasp's reign that the Safavid right to rule was established and gradually accepted among the Shia people, who were endeared to the idea of a descendent of Ahl al-Bayt (Family of the prophet of Islam, Muhammad) ruling over them.
 Thus the Safavid dynasty gained an ideological underpinning much stronger than the initial premise of the right of conquest.
 By the end of his reign, Tahmasp's success in keeping the empire together allowed the Persian elite of the bureaucracy to assume bureaucratic and ideological custodianship of the Safavid empire.
 This allowed Tahmasp and his successors to gain dynastic legitimacy and to cultivate an imperial cult of personality that prevented another civil war, even when the empire was at its most fragile position.